All Products

 • You can grant permissions for specific namespaces that require access control or for all namespaces, based on your requirements.

-• Incorrectly configuring permissions in this step will cause the final health check and node creation to fail.
+• Incorrect permission settings in this step will cause the final health check to fail, preventing the node from being created.

 • For more information about authorization, see Use RBAC to authorize operations on cluster resources.

-After successful authorization, return to the node creation page and click Authorization completed to proceed to the next step.
+After successful authorization, return to the node creation panel and click Authorization completed to proceed to the next step.

-If an issue occurs during authorization, you can click Unauthorized to remain on the current page.
+If an issue occurs during authorization, click Unauthorized to remain on the current page.

 3. Enter the synchronization node information to complete the creation.